 We use them along with arithmetic like `times` and `+` to help us describe and understand many properties of the world we observe around us.
 An astonishing variety of very different quantities we measure behave like numbers and have important properties derived using arithmetic.
 In physics we measure distance, time, mass and electrical charge and from them calculate properties like area, volume, speed, acceleration, force, pressure, temperature, energy and momentum to build a model of the way physical things interact.
 Not only science and technology but also design, business, planning and management rely on mathematical models to use and understand the systems they are engaged with.

-Essentially numbers are part of understanding, describing and predicting how things behave.
+Essentially numbers are part of understanding, describing and predicting how many kinds of things behave.

 The view of numbers described here is rather more formal than is usual in school, but it can be a helpful way to think about these things for some students.
 There are several different approaches to this kind of exploration of what lies behind mathematics.
 Here we consider numbers as a mathematical abstraction, a way of describing and working with both quantities and the order of things.
 We count and measure things, and we use algebra to reason about those things using numbers.
 Some of the words I will use here are defined and explained first.
 The ideas are more important than the words, but you will need to know some of the words to understand the explanations, or the questions you could be asked — and to communicate about these ideas.